15+ ways to spend a day at the Whitewater Center

 Photo: Ashley Mahoney/Axios

-The U.S. National Whitewater Center is a must if you’re looking to spend an activity-filled day outside.
+The U.S. National Whitewater Center is a must if you’re looking to spend an active day outside.

-- Keep in mind, your annual pass is good one year from the first day of use.
+- Your annual pass is good one year from the first day of use.
 Parking passes are good for the calendar year (January through December).

 - Bring a towel, a change of shoes and maybe even a change of clothes for the ride home.

-- If you opt for an activity pass, it can be purchased either online or onsite.
+- If you opt for an activity pass, it can be purchased online or onsite.

-Here's our guide on how to spend a day at the Whitewater Center:
+Here's our guide to a day at the Whitewater Center:

-Wildwoods is the latest addition to the Whitewater Center, spanning more than two acres.
+Wildwoods is the latest addition to the Whitewater Center, spanning more than 2 acres.

 Cost: $18 for an activity pass/included in a day or annual pass.
+You can also purchase a monthly $40 pass for this area.
 The shaded pavilion and cabin access do not require a pass.

 Go deeper: Whitewater Center adds massive kid-friendly activity area